emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 ### Connect to MySQL

-We will create 2 data bridges to MySQL for messages storage and event record respectively.
+We will create 2 data bridges to MySQL for messages storage and event records respectively.

 #### [Messages storage](#Storage)